-Ever felt like that before?
+Have you ever felt like that before?
 I’ve had jobs in the past where I’ve felt like quitting was the best solution to the problem.
 When you’re frustrated with your day job, it’s easy to think that life would be better if you just had the freedom to do what you want.
 Who wouldn’t want to make money with their passion?

 But quitting your job to pursue your passion isn’t a decision that should be made on a whim or even in a week.
 It takes careful thought and time to weigh the pros and cons.
-So before you hand in your two weeks’ notice, take note of these suggestions.
+So before you hand in your two weeks’ notice, take note of these considerations.

-Give an honest answer for these questions.
+Give an honest answer to these questions.
 If you’re able to put your reasons down on paper, it’ll help you to overcome irrational decisions (like quitting your job after one frustrating day at work).